tewuapple/SkipList/README.md

 Licenses
 --------
-- LCSDiff is licensed under the terms of the Apache 2.0 License.
+- SkipList is licensed under the terms of the Apache 2.0 License.
 The license can be found at http://www.apache.org/licenses/LICENSE-2.0

 Donate: